status-im/wiki.status.im/docs/index.md

 ## Give me Binaries!

 Currently the fastest way to get your hands on a binary is to join our Early Access by submitting your email on our [Home Page](https://status.im), or by [building it yourself](contributing/development/building-status.md).
 We'll be continually rolling out new invites for early supporters of the project, before a public-release once Status is in a more stable state.
+Nightly builds for Android can be found on our [Artifactory](http://artifacts.status.im:8081/artifactory/nightlies-local/).

 // TODO GPlay, TestFlight Instructions & FDroid